 You can offer support by encouraging your friend to speak to a health professional or an adult they trust.
 You could offer to join them for the conversation if they want, or even ask if they’d like you to book the appointment if it’s with a professional.
 A GP can organise a mental health care plan for them if needed.
 This means that your friend will get a referral to a psychologist or other professional.
 They’ll also get Medicare-subsidised sessions – getting help doesn’t have to mean they have to fork out hundreds of dollars.

 Not everyone is ready to see somebody face-to-face.
 You could recommend hotlines or online chat-based helplines.
 The ReachOut NextStep tool can also provide tailored support options so they can make their own plan.
+Here are some support services they could use, and some more information about getting professional support for depression and anxiety.

 If they’re not able to seek help on their own, ask for their permission to talk to an adult they trust on their behalf.
 If they refuse, and you’re still really concerned, consider talking to an adult you trust, such as a teacher, parent or school counsellor.